kbrw/reaxt/README.md

   - You do not have to think about the server side Javascript configuration, just write a webpack conf for the browser, and it is ready to use.

+TODO List :

+- [ ] Handle Source map in server side for combined stacktrace generation
+- [ ] Add Source map in client side
+- [ ] Currently the compiler compile in parallel server entry and client entries, but server side compilation does not handle *cacheable* and slow down very much the compilation
+- [ ] handle css loader for `reaxt/style` loader, currently it is ignored in server side, which is a problem for URL remapping in CSS.

 ## Usage ##

 See https://github.com/awetzel/reaxt-example for a ready to use example